IreneSnitko/Algorithms/README.md

 `CalculationOfFinalAssessment`------> calculation of the final assessment based on the assigned test scores

+`CalculationReceiptForPurchase`-----> calculation of the receipt data and the amount of payment for the purchase

 `DeterminationSmallestValue`--------> determination the smallest value of three numbers

 `DigitsVerificationOfShort`---------> verification the variable `short` for the value of digits